Erb's Palsy Compensation Claims

 We know traumatic labour can have a lasting emotional impact on both parents, even before any birth injuries are discovered, so we always treat enquiries with care and sensitivity.

-To discuss your circumstances and find out whether you have grounds to make a compensation claim, please get in touch today and we will be happy to help.
+To discuss your circumstances and find out whether you have grounds to make an Erb's Palsy Claim, please get in touch today and we will be happy to help.